 Colour is the most important factor in determining the value of a fine ruby and fine grade stones can command extraordinary prices.
 It is however very rare to find a perfect stone and the vast majority have imperfections or anomalies of some kind.
 Millions of years ago when rubies were being created deep inside the core of the earth the chromium that causes their distinctive colour was also responsible for a multitude of fissures and cracks within the crystals.
 Only a small number of stones were given the right conditions in which to grow undisturbed and to crystallize to perfection.

-A significant area for mining during the nineties was a small town in North East Myanmar (formerly Burma).
-When first mined, these stones were not expected to be gem grade because they displayed two colours, a purple to black core and a bright red periphery.
-Only after it was discovered that the core could be turned to deep red through heat treatment did they begin to increase in value.
+A significant area for mining rubies during the 1990's was a small town in North East Myanmar (formerly Burma).
+When first mined the stones were not expected to be classified as gem grade because they displayed two colours, a purple to black core and a bright red periphery.
+Only after it was discovered that the colour of the core could be changed to a deeper shade of red by heating the stone did the value of the rubies increase.

-Rubies can be found in a number of locations worldwide and about 90% are heated to enhance their colour.
-It's usually the rough material that is heated before cutting and an unheated stone is considered to be very unusual.
+Ruby can be found in a number of locations worldwide and about 90% are heat treated in order to enhance their colour.
+It's usually the rough material that's heated before cutting begins and an unheated stone is considered to be extremely unusual.

 Wikipedia on Ruby